-In today’s world, travelers inherit more risk than ever before.
-From the concerns of pickpocketing and other common theft, to the threat of terrorism, preparing for the worst-case scenario is now a key part of the travel planning process.
+Travelers abroad can be at risk, especially if they don't know the area where they are traveling.
+From the concerns of pickpocketing and other common theft to the threat of terrorism, preparing for the worst-case scenario is now a key part of the travel planning process.

 How prevalent is the threat of tourist crime?
 According to British non-profit organization Victim Support, up to eight million tourists become victims every year when away from home.
 These crimes can take many different forms, including strong-arm mugging, theft from hotel rooms, all the way up to violent crime and murder.

 One of the most common crimes experienced by tourists is theft.
-Previous surveys suggest that losing items is the easiest crime of opportunity, with the majority of travelers either being a victim, or becoming a victim themselves.
-Additionally, theft can take place anywhere, from a crowded street to an unmonitored hotel room.
+Theft is the easiest crime of opportunity, with the majority of travelers either being a victim of a past crime or becoming a victim while traveling.
+Theft can take place anywhere, from a crowded street to an unmonitored hotel room.

 When it is safe, the first thing travelers should do is take a personal inventory of what was stolen from them.
 The first thing to check for are the most valuable items that can be exploited first, including passports, credit cards, and currency equivalents.
 Make a list of everything that is missing, before going to the local law enforcement to file a report.

-During inventory, it is pertinent to report everything that is lost, no matter how minuscule the item may seem.
-Those who do not report everything could face another round of losses when it comes to filing travel insurance reports, or recovering currency equivalents.
+During taking the inventory it is important to report everything that is lost, no matter how minuscule the item may seem.
+Those who do not report everything could face another round of losses when it comes to filing travel insurance reports or recovering currency equivalents.

-If it is unsafe, individuals should remember... the three steps to ensure personal safety: run, hide or fight, and then tell.
-Additionally, travelers who are victims of violent crime in addition to theft should immediately seek medical treatment before taking inventory of lost items.
+If it is unsafe, individuals should remember the three steps to ensure personal safety: run, hide or fight, and then tell.

 American travelers who become victims of crime a long way from home can receive additional assistance from their local embassy or consulate.
 Consular officers at U.S. embassies are available to help travelers every day of the year at all hours of the day.